Mookie Betts Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Cardinals pitching staff ranks seventh in the league.

-- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Cardinals have a 4.38 team ERA that ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Cardinals rank 19th in baseball in home runs given up (33 total, 1.2 per game).

-- Montgomery makes the start for the Cardinals, his sixth of the season.
-He is 2-3 with a 3.81 ERA and 25 strikeouts in 28 1/3 innings pitched.
+- The Cardinals will send Woodford (1-2) to the mound to make his sixth start of the season.
+He is 1-2 with a 5.47 ERA and 16 strikeouts through 24 2/3 innings pitched.

-- His last appearance came on Tuesday against the San Francisco Giants, when the lefty tossed six innings, surrendering no earned runs while giving up five hits.
+- His most recent time out came on Wednesday against the San Francisco Giants, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

+- The 26-year-old has an ERA of 5.47, with 5.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .323 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.